Tartu – From Hrustsovkas to Smartkovskas

 - Study on attitudes towards technologies and the environment

-The University of Tartu will conduct a study on the pilot area residents’ attitudes towards technologies and the environment, exploring aspects like environmental awareness, actual behavior and consumption patterns.
+The University of Tartu will conduct a study on the pilot area residents’ attitudes towards technologies and the environment, exploring aspects like environmental awareness, actual behaviour and consumption patterns.

 - Social innovation experiments

-A number of social innovation models will be experimented with in Tartu in order to facilitate behavioral change and mutual learning among the residents of the pilot area and Tartu as a whole.
+A number of social innovation models will be experimented with in Tartu in order to facilitate behavioural change and mutual learning among the residents of the pilot area and Tartu as a whole.